Military increases parental leave for service members - NewsBreak

 It’s important to note this isn’t a blanket no questions asked leave policy.
 A memo from DOD leadership says commanders must balance the leave with the needs of their units and operational requirements.

-According to advocates, this could also benefit national security because it could help the military attract and retain troops.
+This could also benefit national security because it could help the military attract and retain troops, according to advocates.

 “In some cases the services are seeing that they’re competing with the private sector for retention and for new talent and so to be able to package this as part of the benefit you have in joining the military, in addition to other wonderful things that go along with military service, it will make a big difference,” Raszadin added.